-The NAV per Share of a Fund will be computed by dividing the value of the net assets of a Fund (i.e., the value of its total assets less total liabilities) by the total number of Shares of a Fund outstanding, rounded to the nearest cent.
+The NAV per Share of a Fund will be computed by dividing the value of the net assets of a Fund (i.e. the value of its total assets less total liabilities) by the total number of Shares of a Fund outstanding, rounded to the nearest cent.
 Expenses and fees, including, without limitation, the management, administration and distribution fees, will be accrued daily and taken into account for purposes of determining NAV.
 Interest and investment income on the Trust's assets accrue daily and will be included in the Fund's total assets.
 The NAV per Share for a Fund will be calculated by a Fund's administrator ("Administrator") and determined as of the close of the regular trading session on the NYSE (ordinarily 4:00 p.m., E.T.) on each day that the NYSE is open.

-Shares of exchange-listed equity securities will be valued at market value, which will generally be determined using the last reported official closing or last trading price on the exchange or market on which the securities are primarily traded at the time of valuation.
-Repurchase and reverse repurchase agreements will be valued based on price quotations or other equivalent indications of value provided by a third-party pricing service.
-Money market funds will be valued based on price quotations or other equivalent indications of value provided by a third-party pricing service.
+Shares of exchange-listed equity securities and exchange listed options will be valued at market value, which will generally be determined using the last reported official closing or last trading price on the exchange or market on which the securities are primarily traded at the time of valuation.
+Repurchase agreements will be valued based on price quotations or other equivalent indications of value provided by a third-party pricing service.
+Money market funds will be valued based on price quotations or other equivalent indications of value provided by a thirdparty pricing service.
 Cash equivalents will generally be valued on the basis of independent pricing services or quotes obtained from brokers and dealers.
+Options not listed on an exchange, rights and warrants will be valued based on price quotations or other equivalent indications of value provided by a thirdparty pricing service.

 When last sale prices and market quotations are not readily available, are deemed unreliable or do not reflect material events occurring between the close of local markets and the time of valuation, investments will be valued using fair value pricing as determined in good faith by the Adviser under procedures established by and under the general supervision and responsibility of the Trust's Board of Trustees.
-Investments that may be valued using fair value pricing include, but are not limited to: (1) Securities that are not actively traded; (2) securities of an issuer that becomes bankrupt or enters into a restructuring; and (3) securities whose trading has been halted or suspended.
+Investments that may be valued using fair value pricing include, but are not limited to: (1) Securities that are not actively traded; (2) securities of an issuer that becomes bankrupt or enters into a restructuring; and (3) securities whose trading has been halted or